 A 54-year-old male was admitted to our hospital because of general malaise and jaundice.
 He had been an asymptomatic hepatitis B surface antigen (HBsAg) carrier and persistently positive for anti-hepatitis B e antigen (HBeAg) and negative for HBV DNA polymerase.
-His serological examination on admission revealed negative for HBeAg and positive for HVB DNA polymerase (2930 cpm) and the stop codon point mutation from G to A at nucleotide 83 in the precore region (mutant HBV83) was detected by MSSA method.
-Fulminant hepatitis developed, but the he gradually recovered with a support of intensive treatment, including a plasma exchange procedure.
+His serological examination on admission revealed negative for HBeAg and positive for HVB DNA polymerase (2930 cpm) and the stop codon point mutation from G to A at uncleotide 83 in the precore region (mutant HBV83) was detected by MSSA method.
+Fluminant hepatitis developed, but the he gradually recovered with a support of intensive treatment, including a plasma exchange procedure.
 Afterward interferon treatment was performed, which finally normalized his liver function and a mutant HBV was disappeared from his serum.
-In this case, we could not approve any trigger for occurrence of fulminant hepatitis associated with a HBV mutant.
+In this case, we could not approve any trigger for occurence of fluminant hepatitis associated with a HBV mutant.

 ASJC Scopus subject areas